rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/discussions/Will_Civium_Replace_Government.md

 Let me ask bluntly: is this thing meant to overthrow our current institutions?

 **Omar:**
-No. Civium is not a coup—it’s an upgrade path.
+No. CoCivium is not a coup—it’s an upgrade path.
 We don’t tear down; we prototype parallel structures that prove their worth.

 **Marianne:**
 But power flows toward novelty.
-If Civium works, governments will resist or collapse.
+If CoCivium works, governments will resist or collapse.

 **Omar:**
 Maybe.
 But imagine if governance became a service you could *opt into* based on trust, not geography.
 Would you still need coercive states?